Bleschke/IOT-Geiger-Counter/README.md

 This kit converts electricity into high voltage for the Geiger Tube (SBM-20).
 I am not responsible and liable for any harm or damage done to you, others around you, or property of any kind.

 ## **Recognition and Credit**
-This project will use the code from [SyncChannel] (https://gist.github.com/SyncChannel/ffe320953fa26d3ab9b5).
+This project will use the code from Dan Watson [SyncChannel] (https://gist.github.com/SyncChannel/ffe320953fa26d3ab9b5).
-My credit goes to them!
+Most of my credit goes to him!